Loway/QueueMetricsHowTos/QueueMetricsInstall.md

 ### 4.3 Include QueueMetrics dialplan in Asterisk

 Now, to enable QueueMetrics to place calls and log the agents on and off the queues you need to include the QueueMetrics dialplan in Asterisk.
-If you installed QueueMetrics with *yum*, you can find it in **/usr/local/queuemetrics/qm-current/WEB-INF/mysql-utils/extensions-examples/extensions\_queuemetrics\_18.con**.
+If you installed QueueMetrics with *yum*, you can find it in **/usr/local/queuemetrics/qm-current/WEB-INF/mysql-utils/extensions-examples/extensions\_queuemetrics\_18.conf**.

+Copy the file under **/etc/asterisk/** then add the following line at the end of your **extensions.conf**, or **extensions_custom.conf** if your PBX has this file:

+	#include extensions_queuemetrics_18.conf

 Then open the Asterisk CLI and reload the dialplan: